Xelbor/Aivis/README.md

 This is not a complete list, but these are the main changes in the program

 You can download the already compiled program.
 To do this, go to the Releases tab and download the Aivis Setup installer on the same page.

+I am currently facing a security issue with the installer file.
+For now, only the standard open source archive will be available for download.
+Installer appears in version 2.1

 Thank you for downloading!